Schw4lbe/CSV-Processing/dev-log.md

 - simpliefy single tasks to get used to it in bigger scales of csv data
 - test final result in docker to provide result for externals

-### new topics

-- delete and add item to db

 ### initial steps to create prototype

-- delete item
 - export data in frontend
 - query data and store into new csv
 - make csv downloadable in frontend